169 Peckham High Street,

 No one has favorited this theater yet

 Located in the south-east London district of Peckham.
-The 1898 built, Peckham Hippodrome Theatre was demolished in 1929 and the Gaumont Palace Theatre was built on the site.
+The 1898 built, Peckham Hippodrome Theatre was demolished in 1929 (it has its own page on Cinema Treasures).
+The Gaumont Palace Theatre was built on the site.
 Built by Provincial Cinematograph Theatres(PCT), it was the first Gaumont Palace Theatre to be built in London.
 It opened on 8th February 1932 with Edna Best in "The Calendar" and Nelson Keys in "Almost a Divorce".
 Bobby Howell and his Band appeared on stage, as well as variety acts Joe Boganny and his College Boys and Bernardi, the Golden Voiced Tenor.
-Arthur Raymond opened the Compton 3Manual/10Rank organ, with the console on a lift.
+Organist Arthur Raymond opened the Compton 3Manual/10Rank organ, with the console on a lift.

 The Gaumont Peckham was the first Rank Organisation cinema to be converted into a Top Rank Bingo Club, opening on 15th May 1961.
 Initially it was just for four nights only, with wrestling matches held one other night.
 Soon it became a full time Top Rank Bingo Club and the auditorium was modernised in the 1970’s, removing all traces of the Art Deco style decorative scheme.
 Bingo continued through to 1998, when it was closed as a Mecca Bingo Club.
 The Gaumont was demolished in the summer of 2002, and a block of flats ‘Gaumont House’ was built on the site.